-- Must maintain a 3.0 GPA for fellowship, TA, and/or GSR. - Must enroll in and complete a full course load (12 graduate units or the equivalent). - Must have no more than 7 units of incomplete grades. - Any change in student status (leave of absence, withdrawal, etc.) must be reported immediately to the graduate advising staff member. - Changes in degree objective or degree program may affect the student's eligibility for fellowship awards. - Fellowships are awarded to students to free them from the need for employment.
-Awards with a stipend greater than or equal to \$10,000 can be supplemented with prior approval of the Department and the Graduate Dean, after completing the supplementation request form.
+- Must maintain a 3.0 GPA for fellowship, TA, or GSR. - Must enroll and complete a full course load (12 graduate units or the equivalent). - Must have no more than 7 units of incomplete grades. - Any change in student status (leave of absence, withdrawal, etc.) must be reported immediately to the graduate advising staff member.

+- Changes in degree objectives or degree programs may affect the student's eligibility for fellowship awards. - Fellowships are awarded to students to free them from the need for employment.
+Awards with a stipend greater than or equal to \$10,000 can be supplemented with prior approval of the Department and the Graduate Dean.
 This form may also be used to continue employment for students having difficulty meeting the minimum eligibility requirements.
 Fellowships that do not allow supplementation include the GAANN, Eugene Cota-Robles Award, Dissertation Year Fellowship, Humanities Research Assistantship, and Research Assistantship/ Mentorship Program.

-For complete information, please refer to the Graduate Division fellowship regulations and the regulations for holders of teaching and graduate research assistantships.
+For complete information, please refer to the Graduate Division's fellowship regulations and the regulations for holders of teaching and graduate research assistantships.

-1. Graduate Student Researchers (GSR)
+2.1 Graduate Student Researchers (GSR)

 A GSR position is appointed by a ME or cooperating faculty member and is reported to the Graduate Program Coordinator for processing.
-Graduate students are responsible for securing an advisor in a timeframe that allows them to advance to candidacy prior to the sixth quarter, or complete their M.S. project or thesis by the end of their second year.
-Having an advisor is technically different from receiving a GSR position, and does not apply to MS students under Plan II.
-For Ph.D. students, it is crucial to secure and/or maintain their position working with a Principle Investigator in order to continue to maintain, or retain the possibility of funding.
-Without securing an advisor before then, a student is not guaranteed department funding after the (typically one-year) fellowship award expires.
+Graduate students are responsible for securing an advisor in a timeframe that allows them to advance to candidacy by the end of the sixth quarter or complete their M.S. project or thesis by the end of their second year.
+Having an advisor is technically different from receiving a GSR position and does not apply to MS students under Plan II.
+For Ph.D. students, it is crucial to secure and maintain their position by working with a principal investigator to maintain or retain the possibility of funding.
+Without securing an advisor, a student is not guaranteed department funding after the (typically one-year) fellowship award expires.
 A student enrolls in ME 299 if the research is instead directly related.
-Graduate students with a new GSR appointment must check-in with the Graduate Student Affairs Officer and ME Payroll office to complete new-hire paperwork and obtain a social security card (if not done so previously).
-GSR offers made by a PI (primary investigator/professor) may be rescinded at any time, at the discretion of the PI and for fund availability.
+Graduate students with a new GSR appointment must check in with the Graduate Student Affairs Officer and ME Payroll office to complete new-hire paperwork and obtain a social security card (if not done so previously).
+GSR offers made by a PI (principal investigator/professor) may be rescinded at any time, at the discretion of the PI, and for fund availability.

-2. Teaching Assistants, the VERSANT Test and ME 302
+2.2 Teaching Assistants, the VERSANT Test, and ME 302

 A Teaching Assistant position is designated by a combination of efforts in the department and is processed by the department.
-TAs are responsible for the instruction of a particular lab section, and report directly to the supervising instructor.
+TAs are responsible for the instruction of a particular lab section and report directly to the course instructor.
 All TAs are required to take the TADP workshop series offered by the Learning Center at the beginning of every quarter.
 The TA training should be completed in the first quarter a TA begins teaching.
 Students register for the workshop series online.

-ME graduate students whose native language is not English or have completed the majority of their undergraduate study (possibly including high school) in a non-English speaking institution, must pass the VERSANT Test or must score 23 or above on the Speaking portion of internet-based TOEFL (iBT) test.
+ME graduate students whose native language is not English or who have completed most of their undergraduate study in a non-English speaking institution must pass the VERSANT Test or score 23 or above on the Speaking portion of the internet-based TOEFL (iBT) test.
 The purpose of both tests is to evaluate English proficiency and comprehension.